 Providence never quite resolves this conundrum over the worth of Lovecraft or the weird for which he serves as figurehead.
 When earth becomes Yuggoth at the novel’s conclusion (or perhaps, per the fictionalized Joshi, realizes that it always was Yuggoth), the violated mother of Cthulhu herself says, “I think we should learn to dwell amidst wonder and glory forever.”
 Moore makes heavy reference to Freud on the unconscious and Jung on dreams to suggest that such a return of the repressed, such a habitation of the dreamworld, is true and inevitable.
 Yet it was purchased with lies and bloodlines, wrought on the bodies of prostrate women by metaphysical fascists.
 Can you have magic and ethics, even magic and everyday decency?

-We are back in the dilemma, if dilemma it is, of From Hell: the character who speaks for Moore’s occultism is a misogynist murderer, the character who speaks for his humanism the only victim to survive.
-But perhaps this Yeatsian tension between spirit and humanity, between the work and the life, is preferable to the fantasies of their resolution that we were getting from Moore a little over a decade ago in the not-entirely-convincing polemics of Promethea and Lost Girls.
+We are back in the dilemma, if dilemma it is, of From Hell, where the character who speaks for Moore’s occultism is a misogynist murderer, and the character who speaks for his humanism the only victim to survive.
+But perhaps this Yeatsian tension between spirit and humanity, between the great work and the good life, is preferable to the fantasies of their resolution that we were getting from Moore a little over a decade ago in the not-entirely-convincing polemics of Promethea and Lost Girls.

 Added to all the foregoing to give it an extra savor: Providence is Moore’s love-hate letter both to comics and to America (and maybe they are the same thing for him).
 Providence is only part-comics.
 The comics part is drawn in the painstaking ligne claire of Jacen Burrows, avowedly influenced by Hergé and Otomo.
 Burrows must have once seen that interview where Eddie Campbell called Bill Sienkiewicz a prima donna for not finishing Big Numbers, because he seems to have devoted his life to doing whatever Alan Moore tells him to do.
 Yet Moore gives over a third of each chapter to the prose of Robert Black’s diary—too often undistinguished prose, alas.
 The occult paraphernalia Black inserts is usually better, my favorite being the weekly circular for the church in Moore’s Innsmouth stand-in, written all in piscine puns beginning with a hilarious Gospel misquotation: “I will make you fishes of men.”
 The book itself, then, is divided between Moore’s devotion to comics and his desire to escape into literature.